Subscription management

 To process a refund, click any transaction under the Payments section.
 Subscription engine supports the following refund types:- Full Refund: Entire amount refunded; subscription immediately becomes

-, one-off payment is revoked. - Partial Refund: Partial amount refunded; auto-renewal is disabled automatically.
+EXPIRED, one-off payment is revoked. - Partial Refund: Partial amount refunded; auto-renewal is disabled automatically.

 - Soft Refund: Funds are refunded, but auto-renewal remains enabled.
 No effect on subscription or one-off purchase.